Reading Time: 11 minutes

 A consolidated dashboard provides insights into employee strengths, weaknesses, and areas for improvement.
 From validated personality and strengths assessments to daily coaching, this approach can help organizations improve collaboration, strengthen performance, and better understand the needs of their teams.

 One of the advantages of Automated Coaching™ is that it can be “pulled” at the coachees’ convenience and that it can be “pushed” every day, as many times as the system is programmed.
-Thus, unlike other L&D opportunities, Automated Coaching™ can facilitate coachee growth on a day-to-day basis.
-This approach aligns with several theories in organizational behavior.

-First, according to social learning theory, human beings can only attend to, process, and retain a limited amount of information.
+1️⃣ According to social learning theory, human beings can only attend to, process, and retain a limited amount of information.
 Said differently, people can’t internalize information like super-computers.
 If organizations want their employees to grow, they must deliver smaller, digestible, well-timed insights that they can process and apply daily.

 These microlearning interventions align with what’s called metacognitive prompt theory, which suggests that you can nudge people to be more aware of their situation through purposeful reflection, which leads to more heightened self-regulation and behavior change.

-Cloverleaf has researched this phenomenon, and the results are promising.
-The extent to which users engaged with the automated coaching program positively impacted several important outcomes, including an enhanced desire to learn more about themselves and their work, improved interactions with team members, and an overall better mood while at work.
+📊 Cloverleaf has researched this phenomenon, and the results are promising.
+The extent to which users engaged with the automated coaching program positively impacted several important outcomes, including:

 Will Automated Coaching™ Replace Or Support Traditional Coaching Practices?